 - Smoking cessation program

-- The Peripheral Artery Disease Clinic at Rush Oak Park Hospital offers comprehensive care to manage symptoms, keep the disease from worsening and reduce future risk.
+- Care close to home: The Peripheral Artery Disease Clinic at Rush Oak Park Hospital offers comprehensive care to manage symptoms, keep the disease from worsening and reduce future risk.
 This includes diagnostic testing, a full range of treatments, education, supervised exercise and smoking cessation.

-- Rush was the first Chicago hospital to use a lumivascular technique combining imaging and therapy on a single device to unblock clogged arteries.
+- Pioneers in PVD treatment: Rush University Medical Center was the first Chicago hospital to use a lumivascular technique combining imaging and therapy on a single device to unblock clogged arteries.
 This outpatient procedure uses a dime-sized incision and can provide an alternative to bypass surgery.

-- The Ocelot System's camera helps doctors avoid puncturing arteries with the drills they need to dislodge plaque to restore blood flow.
-This system, along with other existing technologies, allows interventional radiologists at Rush a success rate at opening arteries of more than 99 percent.
+- Technology that pinpoints accuracy, effectiveness: A guided catheter with a camera helps doctors avoid puncturing arteries with the drills they need to dislodge plaque to restore blood flow.
+This type of technology allows interventional radiologists at Rush a success rate at opening arteries of more than 99%.

-- Specialists at Rush are leaders in research on peripheral vascular disease, so they are able to offer patients many new treatments before they are widely available.
+- Groundbreaking research, treatments: Specialists at Rush are leaders in research on peripheral vascular disease, so they are able to offer patients many new treatments before they are widely available.